 and lion fish that roar.

 His mandolins and tambourines,

-his trumpets, drums and flute,
+piccolo, drums and flute,

 are kept in padded mezzanines